Restrictive covenants are specific clauses within employment contracts that aim to protect the employer.

 This is ‘poaching’.

 - Dealing with a previous employer’s customers or suppliers

 There are specific types of restrictive covenants.
-Employees should agree to these before they start work for an employer.
+Employers should explain their reason for including the restrictions and seek to have employees agree to them by signing their employment contract before they start work.

 Restrictive covenants in employment contracts examples include:

 - Non-poaching covenants: these state that an employee cannot poach former colleagues.
 This applies to both former employees poaching them as either colleagues or employees.

 - Non-competition covenants: these place restrictions on a previous member of staff working for a competitor.
 The duration of this covenant varies with industry and level of seniority.

 - Non-dealing covenants: these state that the employee cannot work with ties to the previous employer.
 These include clients, suppliers, and customers in any capacity.

 - Non-solicitation covenants: these place restrictions that state the previous employee cannot poach from the employer.
 This includes poaching clients, suppliers, and customers.
 This covenant varies from the previous covenant.
 Clients, suppliers, or customers can approach the former employee.

 Can restrictive covenants be enforced?